 Dr. Allen Davidoff has been the President and Chief Executive Officer of the Company since 2018 and of its predecessor company, XORTX Pharma Corp. since 2012.
 Dr. Davidoff is also a Director.
-Prior to that, Dr. Davidoff founded and served as Chief Scientific Officer of Stem Cell Therapeutics.
-Dr. Davidoff holds a Ph.D. degree in Cardiovascular Physiology from the University of Calgary.
-Dr. Davidoff has a broad range of clinical and regulatory experience and senior management experience in pharmaceutical research and development, including two IND applications or supplemental IND's, two Phase I studies, seven Phase II studies and one NDA.
+Prior to that, Dr. Davidoff founded and served as Chief Scientific Officer of Stem Cell Therapeutics (Trillium Therapeutics).
+Dr. Davidoff holds a Ph.D. degree in Cardiovascular Physiology and Biophysics from the University of Calgary.
+Dr. Davidoff has a broad range of professional experience including clinical, regulatory and senior management experience in pharmaceutical research and development, including two IND applications or supplemental IND's, two Phase I studies, seven Phase II studies and one NDA.